felixzieger/nix-config/README.md

-# How to use

-Config files for nixos are in `/etc/nixos`.
-Reload config via `sudo nixos-rebuild switch`

-Config files for mac os are in `~/.nixpkgs`.
-Relod config via `darwin-rebuild switch --flake ~/.nixpkgs `
+# nixos and darwin config

-## Add a new machine
+## Add a new nixos machine

 Working on the machine itself: